tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ![Diagram of Validation, Amendment, Measure and Issue classes as subtype of Assertion class, with Assertion as a rectangular node, DataQualityNeeds as a parent node above it, and the other 4 classes below the Assertion and linked to it. ](dataqualityneeds.png "The 4 central assertion types in the framework.")

 Validations assess compliance with a need.
 Data have quality if they are compliant with the requirements of the validation test.
-Validations relate information elements and resource types with a specification of specifically how to assess fitness of the data under some narrow criterion, and themselves are assembled into validations policies, which are linked to other policies to cover a description of the data quality needs of a UseCase.
+Validations relate Information Elements and resource types with a specification of specifically how to assess fitness of the data under some narrow criterion, and themselves are assembled into validations policies, which are linked to other policies to cover a description of the data quality needs of a UseCase.

 ![Diagram of the classes involved in expressing data quality needs with Validations.](bdqffdq_data_quality_needs_validation.svg "Expressing data quality needs: Validations")